Chabařovice

 Chabařovice (/cs/; Karbitz) is a town in Ústí nad Labem District in the Ústí nad Labem Region of the Czech Republic.
-It has about 2,500 inhabitants.
+It has about 2,600 inhabitants.
+The town is located on the stream Ždírnický potok in the Most Basin.

+Chabařovice became a town in the first quarter of the 16th century.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Chabařovice consists of two municipal parts (in brackets population according to the 2021 census):